Making handovers work

 Storytelling as an enterprise architecture tool

 Enterprise Architects operate in the sweet spot between business and technology, strategy and execution.
 And as the “sweet spot” refers to, it involves a lot of people.
-With a lot of different perspectives, interests and professional languages.
+With a lot of different perspectives, interests, and professional languages.
+Hereby, storytelling becomes a strong tool in the communication toolbox of an Enterprise Architect.
+And paired with clear visuals, roadmaps and models, it lays the foundation for not just defining the target but mapping the journey.

 Reading time 3 min.